 Countershading Look-Alikes

-Dogs with a shaded sable or agouti pattern have dark pigment on their upper body and clear tan on their lower body.
-This is not countershading, if the red color is the same all over the body.
+Dogs with a shaded sable or agouti pattern have dark pigment only on their upper body and clear ventral tan markings.
+It is not countershading, if the red color is the same all over the body.

 Some white markings on the chest, legs, and muzzle can look like countershading in long-haired dogs.
 But white is caused by a true lack of any pigment and does not affect red colors.